-How Long Can You Leave a Fish Tank Filter Off & Cleaning Tips?
+How Long Can You Leave a Fish Tank Filter Off?
+Cleaning Tips for a Healthy Tank

 Your aquarium filter is one of the most important pieces of equipment for maintaining a healthy environment for your fish.
 It removes waste and debris, controls ammonia and nitrites, and promotes healthy water circulation and oxygenation.
 However, there are times when you’ll need to turn the filter off – for cleaning, maintenance or even power failures.
 So how long can you leave that filter off before problems arise?
 Here’s what you need to know.